RaymiiOrg/to-text.py/README.md

                             Sleep X seconds between URLs (only in rss) -r, --rss             URL is RSS feed.
 Parse every item in feed -n, --noprint         Dont print converted contents
+      -o, --original        Dont parse content with readability

 If you want to run the script via a cronjob, use the `-n` option to not have output.

+If an article doesnt look good (for example you get comments instead of content), use the `--original` option to just convert the page to text instead of using readability.
+You will get extra markup and stuff.

 If the parsing failed, the article will contain the text: `parsing failed`.